Note

 APT pinning

-If you don't want the release candidates, and only "stable" versions, try the following in, say, /etc/apt/preferences.d/ollama:
+If you don't want release candidates and only "stable" versions, add the following to, say, /etc/apt/preferences.d/ollama:

 Package: /./